 So you have challenge #1 and #2 nailed.
 You're producing tons of great content, but nobody's seeing.
 What can you do?

-strategy.
+Solution: Your content marketing strategy needs to be a part of a larger inbound marketing strategy.
 In addition to publishing content, you need to engage with your community on social media platforms and optimize your content for search engines.